 Boob Light Appearance

 While it may seem obvious, what exactly does a boob light look like?
-Here’s a few things that come standard in these light fixtures:
+Here are a few things that come standard in these light fixtures:

 - They are always round in shape.
 Since almost all boob lights feature glass, making a round piece of glass rather than a square one is more efficient.